SLS Q3 2018 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Global Trial for AML: The CEO confirmed that a single pivotal trial for GPS in AML could suffice for regulatory approval if successful, highlighting the unmet need in this patient population.
+• Global Trial for AML: There is optimism that a single pivotal Phase III trial for GPS in AML could suffice for regulatory approval, contingent on meeting primary endpoints.